 5 Easy Steps for Making a Healthy Breakfast Hash

 Although traditional hashes are a combination of meat, potatoes, and onions, there are endless variations that can be made.

 1. Choose a Pan

-The best pan for making a healthy breakfast hash is cast-iron, but a non-stick pan will also work.
-Depending on how many people you’re serving, choose your pan size accordingly.
+The best pan for making a breakfast hash is cast iron, but a non-stick pan will also work.
+The size you use will depend on how many people you’re serving, so choose it accordingly.

 2. Scour Your Fridge & Pantry

 What’s sitting in your fridge that needs to be used up?
 This could be half of an onion, leftover roasted butternut squash, roasted potatoes from the night before, beets from your leftover roasted beet salad, frozen peas or corn, caramelized onions, leftover meat, cooked lentils, etc.

 Maybe you have sweet potatoes in your pantry that are starting to lose their appeal, but you don’t know what to do with them.